MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/VideoPlayer/Configuration/ASP.NET_MVC.md

 ﻿@using DowJones.Documentation.Website.Extensions;
 @using System.Configuration;
-#### Rendering the component from a Razor View

-Populate the VideoPlayer model (either in your controller or model):
+Populate the `VideoPlayer` model:

-	var model = new VideoPlayerModel
+	var videoPlayerModel = new VideoPlayerModel
             {
                 AutoPlay = false,
                 Width = 430,